Horses and riders wading in the ocean at Long Bay Beach in the Turks and Caicos

 Providenciales is home to the beautifully maintained Royal Turks and Caicos Golf Club.
 Designed by Karl Litten and built in 1992, this award-winning 18-hole course is par 72.
 The setting is among low limestone cliffs and small ponds, and the grounds abound with bird life.

 Located in the Grace Bay region of Providenciales, the Golf Club offers private golf instruction and tennis and pickleball, in addition to the standard round of golf.
+It's typically recommended to book your tee time in advance.

 Cycling